KahBrightTech/cognitech-platform-all-codes-repo/Kubernetes/abishek.md

 - To do this on the web ui go to data sources and add prometheus as a data source.
 - Select prometheus from the list of data sources and provide the prometheus server URL.
 - Provide the ip of the prometheus server and the port number.
-- Run kubectl get services to get the prometheus server ip and port number.
+- Run **kubectl get services** to get the prometheus server ip and port number.
-- mine service was called prometheus-server and the port number was 80 so the url will be http://prometheus-server:80
+- My service was called **prometheus-server** and the port number was **80** so the url will be **http://prometheus-server:80**
 - Save and test the data source.
 - Now you can create dashboards in grafana using the metrics stored in prometheus.
 - Go to dashboards and create a new dashboard.
 - Select discard changes when prompted
-- Enter the number 3662 (This is a standard template for grafana) in the query boix and select load
+- Enter the number 3662 (This is a standard template for grafana) in the query box and select load
 - Provide a name for the dashboard and select the prometheus data source and import.
 - This creates the Grafana dashboard for kubernetes cluster monitoring.
-- Thye kube state metrics provides detailed information about the state of the kubernetes objects such as deployments, pods, services, etc.,
+- The kube state metrics provides detailed information about the state of the kubernetes objects such as deployments, pods, services, etc.,
 - You can create custom dashboards in grafana using the metrics provided by kube state metrics.
 - You can expose the kube state metrics buy running the following command:
   ```bash
   kubectl expose service prometheus-kube-state-metrics --type=NodePort --target-port=8080 --name=prometheus-kube-state-metrics-external